Motusbank Review 2023

 Visit EQ Bank - Our #1 Rated Online Bank

-In this Motusbank review, I’m going to discuss and compare account options, fees, GICs, and mortgages.
-Please check out our EQ Bank Review, as that online bank has been rated #1 by Million Dollar Journey readers.
-Motusbank does have a lot to offer and while they claim to have competitive rates, I’m going to dig in a little to see how they compare to other online banks on the market.
+In this motusbank review, I’m going to discuss and compare account options, fees, GICs, and mortgages. motusbank does have a lot to offer and while they claim to have competitive rates, I’m going to dig in a little to see how they compare to other online banks on the market.

-Motusbank also advertises a competitive interest rate which, right now is 1.55%.
-While it is, indeed competitive, the truth is that this rate actually dropped from 2.25% early in 2023, leaving better options on the market.
-For example, EQ Bank is currently offering 2.50% interest rates with their high interest savings accounts.
+motusbank also advertises a competitive interest rate which, right now is 2.50%.
+This is on par with EQ Bank is currently offering the same rate with their high interest savings account.

 No Fee Chequing Account